 Tie a helmet giveaway or fitness event to one of the many national remembrance days celebrated throughout the year.

-- Brain Injury Awareness Month (key month for events, TMA sends a news release announcing all events)
+- Brain Injury Awareness Month (key month for events, TMA sends a media advisory announcing all events)

 - Doctor's Day